Salsa Timing: The Difference Between Salsa On 1 and On 2

 Before we dive in, here’s some quick background…

-On1 salsa timing is commonly known as LA style, which, in the past, has often focused on sharp hits in the music and flashy moves.
+On1 salsa timing is commonly known as LA style salsa, which was developed by the Vazquez brothers focusing on sharp hits in the music, flashy moves and acrobatics.

 Let’s dig in and find out why these timings look and feel different.